theninthsky/client-side-rendering/README.md

 ![Without Async Preload](images/without-async-preload.png)

-The way we can solve this issue is by implementing a script in the document that will be responsible of preloading assets:
+The way we can solve this issue is by implementing a script in the document that will be responsible for preloading assets:

 ```js
 plugins: [